eclipse-uprotocol/up-streamer-rust/up-linux-streamer-plugin/README.md

 You can also run without the `RUST_LOG=trace` environment variable prepended and should for production use cases.
 It can be used for debugging purposes.

 ### You're done!

+## Configuring the plugin

+### up-linux-streamer-plugin configuration

+A configuration file is required to be supplied to `zenohd` as shown in the `Using the Plugin` section.

+`DEFAULT_CONFIG.json5` is provided as a starting point, but can have certain parameters modified.
+Please reference it for guidance.

+### Host device presentation to mechatronics

+A configuration file is required to hold the ue_ids of all uEntities present on the host device which will communicate with the mechatronics network.

+`DEFAULT_CONFIG.json5` has guidance on these configurations as well.